 include the recommended hours that ASD Supports services are provided individually, in a group setting, or both.

 VR1880, ASD Supports Plan, must be reviewed and approved by the VR counselor before ASD Supports begin.
 (As part of the review, the VR counselor must ensure that the skills needs identified in VR1880 meet the required criteria in C-802-2: ASD Supports Referrals.
-If they do not, then ASD Supports may not be appropriate.The VR counselor consults with the neurodevelopmental program specialist as needed.)
+If they do not, then ASD Supports may not be appropriate.The VR counselor consults with the State Office Program Specialist for Autism and Intellectual and Developmental Disabilitiesas needed.)

 For information about payment requirements, refer to D-200: Purchasing Goods and Services.